jcktm/loki/service_node_guide.md

 The service node operator should specify any addresses that are supposed to participate in this service node in order to reserve their place.

-To use this guide you will need to use the Loki CLI wallet, to access the CLI wallet open a terminal/command prompt window and use the CD (Change directory) command to navigate to the folder you downloaded your CLI wallet to.
+To use this guide you will need to use the Loki CLI wallet.
+To access the CLI wallet, open a terminal/command prompt window and use the CD (Change directory) command to navigate to the folder you downloaded your CLI wallet to.

-If you are reading this guide while Service Nodes are being tested on testnet you will need to **add the --testnet flag to your daemon** and wallet on startup.
+If you are reading this guide while Service Nodes are being tested on testnet, you will need to **add the --testnet flag to your daemon and wallet on startup.**

-the Daemon and wallet can be started by using the command in terminal ./lokid (Daemon) and ./loki-cli-wallet (Wallet) if you are using windows you can omit the ./
+the Daemon and wallet can be started by using the command in terminal ./lokid (Daemon) and ./loki-cli-wallet (Wallet) if you are using Windows you can omit the ./

 ## Basic syntax